ippanelcom/Edge-Document/docs/index.md

 ## Support

-If you need help or have questions, please create a support ticket through the [Tickets](/docs/ticket) section.
+If you need help or have questions, please create a support ticket through the [Tickets](/docs/ticket) section or contact our support team via our [website](https://ippanel.com).

+You can also reach out to our technical team by opening an issue directly on our [GitHub repository](https://github.com/ippanelcom/Edge-Document)